 The Long, Long Wait

 While the estimator will usually arrive quickly, the builders will take forever.
 The typical wait time is four to six weeks.
 Be prepared: it can be much longer.
 Of course, this depends on your locality, the company, your requests, and other factors—but nearly every homeowner we know who has installed a new fence has waited a long time for the builders to come.
 A backlog of other jobs?
-Are you waiting on materials?
+Are you waiting for materials?
 Is it inclement weather?
 Is there a difficulty in finding workers?
 All of these are real or imagined delays on the builder's part.
 But keep in mind that fence companies do require a quite hefty upfront deposit, signed contracts, and often a fence permit acquired by the homeowner.
 So the delay can go both ways.

 Avoiding Utility Lines